fabrizio-ottati/fabrizio-ottati.dev/content/about.md

 title: 'About'
 ---

-I am a Ph.D. student in the [Department of Electronics and Communications](https://www.det.polito.it/) of [Politecnico di Torino](https://www.polito.it/), under the supervision of professor [Luciano Lavagno](https://scholar.google.com/citations?user=tRCNWC4AAAAJ&hl=en).

 I come from a [pretty small village](https://www.e-borghi.com/en/village/Salerno/377/cuccaro-vetere) in the south of Italy.
-Sinec I was a kid, I was incredibly interested in science, thanks particularly to a TV show called Super Quark, hosted by [Piero Angela](https://en.wikipedia.org/wiki/Piero_Angela).
+Since I was a kid, I was incredibly interested in science, thanks particularly to a TV show called Super Quark, hosted by [Piero Angela](https://en.wikipedia.org/wiki/Piero_Angela).
 My dream was to become a scientist.
 Now I am trying to do so, having fun with computers, hardware and artificial intelligence.

 I moved to [Torino](https://en.wikipedia.org/wiki/Turin) for my studies.
 Here I am doing my Ph.D. in electronics engineering, under the supervision of [Luciano Lavagno](https://g.co/kgs/a8ahe2).
 I am working in an amazing team, focusing on high level synthesis of digital circuits, compilers and deep learning acceleration on FPGAs.